dneto1729/MUSIC_with_python/README.md

 ## Requirments

 The scripts here use several well-known Python packages (NumPy, SciPy, Pandas, sci-kit-learn, seaborn).
 To read/write ROOT files, you will need to install [uproot](https://pypi.org/project/uproot/).
 Since these experiment files are often quite large (several GB), anything saved after pulling from the ROOT container is done in the Apache Arrow format using [PyArrow](https://arrow.apache.org/docs/python/index.html), which can natively be read/write with Pandas.
-Finally, since it is always nice to have progress bars, some of these scripts use [tqdm](https://github.com/tqdm/tqdm), which is a really nice lightweight package for progress bars.
+Finally, since it is always nice to have progress bars, some of these scripts use [tqdm](https://github.com/tqdm/tqdm), which is a nice lightweight package for progress bars.
 I have typically found installing packages the least painful with pip, but doing so after the initial environment setup through conda.
-An example of setting up the Python environment would be something like this
+An example of setting up the Python environment would be something like this.

 ```
 conda create --name music_py python=3.8
 conda activate music_py
 ```
-then install the common Python packages with conda
+Then install the standard Python packages with conda
 ```
 conda install numpy scipy pandas matplotlib seaborn jupyter pip
 ```
-then use pip to install the rest
+Then use pip to install the rest
 ```
 pip install uproot pyarrow tqdm
 ```
-of course, one could use only pip or conda for environment and package installation if one prefers.
+Of course, one could use only pip or conda for environment and package installation.

+## Working with Uproot
+A lot of the examples here build off of the excellent [Uproot Tutorial](https://masonproffitt.github.io/uproot-tutorial/).
+For more info on uproot you can also take a look at the [uproot documentation](https://uproot.readthedocs.io/en/latest/index.html).

 ## Argonne MUSIC Detector
 For more information on the MUSIC detector, see [Nucl.
 Instrum.
 Meth.
 A 799, 197 (2015)](https://doi.org/10.1016/j.nima.2015.07.030) about the use of MUSIC with radioactive beams, and see [Nucl.
 Instrum.
 Meth.
 A 859, 63 (2017)](https://doi.org/10.1016/j.nima.2017.03.060) to learn more about the use of MUSIC to measure ($\alpha$,p) and ($\alpha$,n) reactions.